Peru Travel

 • Like most countries, seat belts are required for all passengers while driving in Peru.

-• All children under 3 years of age must be fastened in a car seat and children between 4 and 12 must be seat belted in the back seat when driving in Peru.
+• All children under 3 years of age must be fastened in a car seat, and children between 4 and 12 must be seat belted in the back seat when driving in Peru.

 • Avoid drinking and driving completely when in Peru.
 If you know you are going to be drinking, use public transportation.

 • Gas stations are called petrol stations in Peru.
-These stations are not as prevelant as they are in some countries, so make sure you never run low on fuel.
+These stations are not as prevalent as they are in some countries, so make sure you never run low on fuel.
 In addition, when fueling up at petrol stations, make sure the meter is set to zero before you start pumping.

 • Unless it is specifically marked that you are allowed to do so, never turn right on a red light when driving in Peru.